FloresAlex/fully_actuated_quadrotor/README.md

 # fully_actuated_quadrotor
-Support files to implement in both, simulation and real experiments, our proposed fully-actuated quadrotor with flaps
+Support files to implement in both, simulation and real experiments, our proposed fully-actuated quadrotor with flaps.
+Tested simualtions and experiments were perform in the firmware version 1.12.0-rc1 of the main PX4-Firmware git-hub.

+Before replacing or modify any file of the original firmware, it is suggested to build the firware for SITL simulation, this will create the rewquired files before being modied.

 ## Configuring the SITL simulation files